mithunpaul08/mean-teacher/pytorch/README.md

     - classification loss started at 1230 and dipped up till 0.0019. good.
     - training accuracy hit 61% after first epoch
     - dev accuracy is around 39% though
-    - update after 254 epochs. training accuray:72% dev:35%
+    - update after 254 epochs.
+    - **training accuray:72%**
+    - **dev**:35%

 - match learning rate to that in libowen
     - changed to 0.005
     - no change from above
 - is it the right dev file?
-    -no ..dev file was the corrupted dump. now i get 71.69% as dev accuracy also
+    -no ..dev file was the corrupted dump.
+    - now i get **71.69% as dev accuracy** also
 - try two optimizer stepping
     - tried. accuracy reduced. gave up.
 - turn glove on/load embeddings and not just randomly initialize them
     - pushed one version up to clara at 830pm on march 28th.
     - do need to confirm/recheck the embeddings are passing correctly (take a word, copy its embedding from actual glove on server, try printing locally)
-    - current train accuracy:55
+    - **current train accuracy:55**
-    - current dev accuracy:54
+    - **current dev accuracy:54**
 - make sure that both libowen and my code are both loading embeddings of vocab only and not the whole thing
     - yes. found it to be true
 - print and make sure the embeddings of `is` is loaded correctly.
     - it wasn't. i need to load embeddings based on word id like ajay was doing. i was just loading it by lemma.
+    - ok found the bug. the order of embeddings vs vocab words was changing
+    - started run at 2.45pm
+    - got back
+    - **train:73% dev:74%**
 - why is there gigaword.norm- ask ajay or remove for the time being
+    - removed for the time being. i think this is probably l2 regularization?
 - why are there only words from claims in teh word vocabulary?
+    - checked on local machine. looks ok. i can see words from both claims and evidences.
 - try two optimizer stepping after loading glove embeddings
 - try two optimizer stepping plus shrinking and grad clipping after
 - max_grad_norm